-The SSW program gives you the opportunity to learn to work supportively with many different populations, such as persons experiencing mental health issues, substance dependence, settlement challenges, poverty, education challenges, homelessness and women experiencing abuse.
+The SSW program gives you the opportunity to learn to work supportively with many different populations, such as persons experiencing mental health issues, substance dependence, settlement challenges, poverty, education challenges, homelessness, abuse and trauma.

 This course is designed to help students develop and practice the communication skills needed to succeed in college and workforce environments.
 Emphasis is placed on improving foundational communication strategies-reading, writing, listening, and speaking—and on developing research and critical thinking skills.

 Appropriate and sensitive communication and interview skills are the foundation for effective helping and supportive relationships.
 Students learn to identify their strengths and weaknesses by practicing, applying and interpreting their basic skills within a counselling framework.

 The ability to access relevant community resources is critical to meeting clients’ needs.
 In this course, students become familiar with key resources in the social service system and the continuum of care for clients.
 Through a combination of lectures, exercises, independent learning, and case studies, students gain skills fundamental to client-centered case management.

 This course helps students communicate professionally in both spoken and written formats.
 The functions and structure of documentation in various worksites is demonstrated through case examples.
 Students gain practice in various record keeping and report writing formats related to Social Service work.
 Students develop professional writing skills related to documentation through practice and feedback from both classmates and he instructor.
 Students also learn how to write a grant proposal for fundraising purposes.